LucMahieu/learnloop_uva/README.md

-Here's the modified README with the updated run commands for all apps to use `streamlit run .\src\main.py`:

 # LearnLoop README

 This repository contains three distinct applications: authentication app, student app, and teacher app.
 Each app has its own Dockerfile and setup instructions.
 Follow the instructions below to set up and run each app.